AI, progress & app workflow

 Section 2

-For "How to use photo comparison prompts without turning progress into pressure", the important detail is the moment around the routine.
-During a moment of curiosity after reading a strong beauty claim online, "How to use photo comparison prompts without turning progress into pressure" has one practical test: whether anything changes in behavior.
-A useful answer for "How to use photo comparison prompts without turning progress into pressure" helps the reader keep private photos contextual rather than definitive before it asks for an install.
-Try the smallest version first for "How to use photo comparison prompts without turning progress into pressure": review completion and comfort before judging appearance.
+For "Progress use: photo comparison prompts", the important detail is the moment around the routine.
+During a moment of curiosity after reading a strong beauty claim online, "Progress use: photo comparison prompts" has one practical test: whether anything changes in behavior.
+A useful answer for "Progress use: photo comparison prompts" helps the reader keep private photos contextual rather than definitive before it asks for an install.
+Try the smallest version first for "Progress use: photo comparison prompts": review completion and comfort before judging appearance.
+Then ask whether comfort-aware planning would reduce friction for "Progress use: photo comparison prompts" or simply add another thing to manage.
+Orena should feel.

 Section 3